What is managed IT service?

 - Filling the skill gap.
 Managed services are often attached to specific cloud services, platforms, or software.
 Meaning you’re getting support from subject matter experts.

 - Reliability.
-Your internal team has a million things to worry about, but your MSP is only worried about one specific piece of infrastructure or service.
-So, they can give it their full attention instead of sharing it with the rest of your company’s IT needs.
+Your internal team has a million things to worry about, but your MSP is only worried about one specific piece of infrastructure or service so that they can give it their full attention instead of sharing it with the rest of your company’s IT needs.

 Difference between managed services and cloud services